OAGi/Score/docs/user_guide/index.rst

 list must be in the WIP state and is owned by the current user.
 To edit the detail of a code list value:

-1. In the Code List Values table on the `”Edit Code List” page <#view-detail-of-an-agency-id-list>`__, click on the row of the code list value to be updated.
+1. In the Code List Values table on the `"Edit Code List" page <#view-detail-of-an-agency-id-list>`__, click on the row of the code list value to be updated.

-2. The “Edit Code List Value” dialog is open.
+2. The "Edit Code List Value" dialog is open.
 Detail of the code list value can be updated as described in `Add a brand-new code list value to the code list <#add-a-brand-new-agency-id-list-value-to-the-agency-id-list>`__.

-3. Click the “Save” button at the bottom of the dialog.
+3. Click the "Save" button at the bottom of the dialog.
 To get out of the dialog without saving the changes, hit the ESC button or click outside of the dialog.

-4. Click the “Update” button at the top of the page.
+4. Click the "Update" button at the top of the page.

 Revise a code list
 ^^^^^^^^^^^^^^^^^^